Keyboard shortcuts

-On the other hand certain arithmetic operations, particularly modular arithmetic, can be optimized significantly when the modulus is known at compile time.
-This approach requires a framework to inform the compiler about all the moduli and associated arithmetic structures we intend to use.
-To achieve this, three steps are involved:
+Some of these extensions—specifically algebra, ecc, and pairing—perform modular arithmetic, which can be significantly optimized when the modulus is known at compile time.
+Therefore, these extensions provide a framework to inform the compiler about all the moduli and associated arithmetic structures we intend to use.
+To achieve this, two steps are involved:

 1. Declare: Introduce a modular arithmetic or related structure, along with its modulus and functionality.
 This can be done in any library or binary file.